 This occurs when your spinal nerve eventually gets affected, hurting your spine's lumbar, thoracic, and cervical regions.

 This condition commonly causes debilitating pain in the lower back down to the toes.
 It is also known to be one of the common reasons why patients seek chiropractic consultation.

 This is also called median nerve compression.
 This happens when tissues or ligaments compress the carpal tunnel's nerves, resulting in numbness or tingling in the affected wrist and hand, usually from repetitive movement.

 Sure, you can take medications to manage your pain, but that does address the problem?
 Opting for temporary relief will only mask the symptoms, and you will likely put more tension on your body than you think.

-Consulting with a licensed upper cervical chiropractic doctor will help you completely "un-pinch" the affected nerve through careful upper cervical chiropractic adjustments.
-Every adjustment will reduce the pain significantly, eliminating all your symptoms.
+Consulting with a licensed Upper Cervical Chiropractic Doctor will help you completely "un-pinch" the affected nerve through careful Upper Cervical Chiropractic adjustments that can reduce the pain significantly, potentially eliminating all your symptoms.

-A licensed chiropractor will help you go back to your usual routine in the shortest amount of time possible, sans the pain and discomfort.
+A licensed chiropractor will help you find promising ways on how to unpinch a nerve that will allow you to go back to your usual routine in the shortest amount of time possible, sans the pain and discomfort.
 They may also give you home exercises and reminders to ensure what you do in between sessions will not be counterproductive to your chiropractic care.

 You don't have to endure the accompanying pain of a pinched nerve.
 See a doctor of chiropractic who uses a safe and gentle technique to provide you with total relief.
 Please see our directory of upper cervical doctors per city and state and book a consultation with one of them.